bazelbuild/bazel-central-registry/docs/bcr-contribution-guide.md

 - Review and approve changes related to the designated Bazel module.
 - Update new versions for the designated Bazel module.
+- Serve as the contact point for issues of their assigned modul

 ## Contacting the repository or module maintainers